The Invariant Measures of some Infinite Interval Exchange Maps: Background on translation surfaces

-\begin{proposition} Suppose $w$ is a positive eigenfunction for the adjacency operator corresponding to an eigenvalue $\lambda>0$.
-Then, there is an embedding of the free group on two generators into the affine automorphism group, $\Phi:G \to \Aff\big(S(\G,\w)\big)$, so that $\Phi^h$ and $\Phi^v$ act by single Dehn twists in the horizontal and vertical cylinder decompositions respectively.
-Their derivatives are given by
+\begin{proposition}[Automorphisms of $S(\G,\w)$] \name{prop:eigenfunction} Suppose $\w$ is a positive eigenfunction for the adjacency operator with eigenvalue $\lambda>0$.
+Then, there is an endomorphism from the free group on two generators into the affine automorphism group, $\Phi :G \to \Aff\big(S(\G,\w)\big)$, so that $D(\Phi^g)=\rhoa{g}$ for all $g \in G $.
+Moreover, we can take $\Phi^h$ (and respectively, $\Phi^v$) to preserve all horizontal (resp. vertical) cylinders in the horizontal (resp. vertical) cylinder decomposition and to act as a single Dehn twists on each preserved cylinder. \end{proposition}